 The Role of the Independent Scientific Panel

 To ensure the validity of both the assessment methodology and the data used in the pilot report card, review by the Reef Plan Independent Science Panel (ISP) has been included at key points during the development of the report card.
 Specifically, the ISP has reviewed the assessment methodologies for all data included in the pilot report card.
-Further details on the assessment methodologies and data can be found in the technical reports, which accompany the pilot report card.
-Technical reports are available to view and download here.
+Further details on the original assessment methodologies and data can be found in the technical reports, which accompany the pilot report card.